Don’t Turn Your Dream into a Nightmare

 Build a Team

 I’m not talking about a sports team either.
 You’ll want to create a legal team and financial advisors.
 These people will help you ensure that your winnings are being handled properly.
-You’ll want to make sure that the people you hire are reputable and they don’t have their own agendas.
-You will definitely want to do your homework for this one!
+You’ll want to make sure that the people you hire are reputable and they don’t have their agendas.
+You will want to do your homework for this one!
 One good place to start is the American College of Trust and Estate Counsel.

 Pay Off Your Debt